erdogant/pca/docs/source/Algorithm.rst

 	model.plot()

 In this example we have 13 variables in the **wine** dataset, and thus 13 dimensions.
-PCA will try to put maximum possible information in the first component, then maximum remaining information in the second and so on, until having something like shown in the plot below.
-This plot will help us to retrieve the insights in the amount of *information* or *explained variance* in the data.
+PCA will optimize to store maximum variance in the first PC, then in the second and so on, until having something like shown in the plot below.
+This plot provides insights in the amount of *information* or *explained variance* in the data.
 We can clearly see that the 1st PC contains almost 36% of explained variance in total.
 With the top 10 PCs we cover 97.9% of all variance.

 .. image:: ../figs/wine_explained_variance.png